You might be interested in

 Fake flight tickets can lead to costly chargebacks, insurance fraud, and onboarding the wrong customers, partners, or employees.
 For businesses that rely on verifying travel documents (such as insurers, travel agencies, and event organizers) even small numbers of convincing fakes can disrupt operations and create financial losses.

-Resistant AI helps prevent this by using advanced AI-driven document analysis to detect hidden anomalies in layout, structure, and metadata that human review or simple template matching can miss.
+Resistant documents helps prevent this by using advanced AI-driven document analysis to detect hidden anomalies in layout, structure, and metadata that human review or simple template matching can miss.
 This means faster, more accurate verification, fewer manual checks, and protection against increasingly well-made fraudulent tickets.

 Want to see how it works in practice?
 Scroll down to book a demo.